ionicmage/the-spd/README.md

 ***1: About the SPD***

-This includes (almost) all of the code i wrote in my underclassman programming classes.
-(Besides the really *really* terrible codes)
+This includes the skeleton code for the directory.
+The actual functioning code is hosted on PythonAnywhere.

-It does not include the source code for the actual minigames, solely because theyre shit, and someone else could do a hundred times better lol.
+It does not include the code i wrote in my underclassman programming classes, or the source code for the actual minigames, solely because theyre shit, and someone else could do a hundred times better lol.

 if you want to read the source code for any of the minigames, feel free to contact me.

 I wrote this code for the directory in around three days, and i'm still adding to it.

-It will always be hosted and updated at PythonAnywhere as well.
-[Link]

 The code is around 400 lines in all python (duh).

-***2: Can i use the directory code?***

-Yep, 100%.
-The repo is named "SPD" on my profile.
-Please read the readme.

 --------------